 You understand that death, like birth, is a sacred transition that goes more smoothly with forethought and preparation.

-You want your death to feel peaceful, sacred, maybe even magical.
+You want your death to feel peaceful and meaningful.

 You want to know you’re not alone.

 You want to know someone is there just for you to hold your hand, play your favorite music, complete that important ritual.

 You want an ally and advocate.